COVID-19 Response: VRS is committed to serving you and continuing business operations during this challenging time. Latest Updates

-VRS and ICMA-RC are committed to protecting the security and privacy of your information.
+VRS and MissionSquare Retirement are committed to protecting the security and privacy of your information.
 No one but you has access to your myVRS account or your defined contribution account; never give anyone your usernames and passwords.

-VRS and ICMA-RC do not sell your information to anyone.
+VRS and MissionSquare Retirement do not sell your information to anyone.
 VRS only shares information with third-party administrators authorized to help coordinate benefits and services for VRS members, retirees and beneficiaries.

 Verifying your online accounts helps prevent someone else from attempting to lay claim to the accounts fraudulently.

-There are steps you can take to better secure your information and avoid common fraud pitfalls:
+Here are three important steps you can take to better secure your VRS accounts and personal information: